openworld42/JavaUtil/README.md

 > [!NOTE]
 > **JavaUtil** needs a Java version of **17+**, due to modern language features. ([download Java](https://openjdk.org/))

-**JavaUtil** tries to keep it simple but functional, thus reducing unnecessary complexity.
+:thinking: **JavaUtil** tries to keep it simple but functional, thus reducing unnecessary complexity.
 Whenever possible, it makes use  of POJOs (Plain Old Java Object), and uses the KISS (Keep it simple [and] stupid) and "Clean Code" (easy to understand) principle.
 Don't repeat the boring tasks, don't re-invent the wheel.

-:chains: **JavaUtil** is not a framework, and it has **no dependencies**.
+:electron: **JavaUtil** is not a framework, and it has **no dependencies**.
 You use it or modify it, possibly deleting the unnecessary parts.
 Use the saved time for other things you like.

 ### :book: Documentation / Examples
 (what's in, how to use it, practical examples, specimen code, etc.)